sharmaritik1703/ISHAIP/README.md

-Human perception of artificial intelligence dataset collected in rural villages in Himachal Pradesh
+Healthcare professionals’ perceptions of artificial intelligence, collected across all districts of Himachal Pradesh through a Google Form